chocolatey/choco-wiki/Installation.md

 **NOTE:** Please inspect [https://chocolatey.org/install.ps1](https://chocolatey.org/install.ps1) prior to running any of these scripts to ensure safety.
 We already know it's safe, but you should also be comfortable before running ***any*** script from the internet you are not familiar with.
 All of these scripts download a remote PowerShell script and execute it on your machine.

+**NOTE:** If your server is restricted to TLS 1.1+, you need to add additional logic to be able to download and install Chocolatey (this is not necessary when running Chocolatey as it does this automatically).
+If this is for organizational use, you should consider hosting Chocolatey internally and installing from there.
+Otherwise, please see the [TLS1.1+ section](#installing-with-restricted-tls)

 * Cmd.exe - <button class="icon-clipboard copy-button" data-clipboard-text="@powershell -NoProfile -ExecutionPolicy Bypass -Command &quot;iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))&quot; && SET &quot;PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin&quot;"></button>

 ~~~sh